spark-solutions/spree2vuestorefront/README.md

   - product variants must be a list (can be empty)
 - The only fields required for custom attributes are: `attribute_code`, `is_user_defined=true`, `is_visible_on_front=true` and `is_visible=true`.
 - `configurable_options` in a product is not required if variants cannot be selected with options.
+- To change the currency symbol for products displayed by VS (non-multistore), modify config/local.json.
+The option `i18n` contains `currency*` options.

 ## VS and VS-api bugs/limitations
 - Can't show incomplete variants (not all option combinations covered).